-- Bowel injury
+- Damage to bowel, bladder/ureteric, major blood vessels

-- Bladder or ureteric injury
+- Bleeding

-- Vascular/blood vessel injury
+- Infection

 - Adhesions

 - An open operation (laparotomy)

 - Temporary colostomy

 Great care is always taken to avoid these complications but they can still happen.
 If you do not feel able to accept these very small risks then you should choose not to have the operation.